The Adventure of Wisteria Lodge: Plot

-Holmes is visited by a perturbed proper English gentleman, John Scott Eccles, who wishes to discuss something "grotesque".
+Sherlock Holmes is visited by John Scott Eccles, who wishes to discuss something "grotesque".
 No sooner has he arrived at 221B Baker Street than Inspector Gregson also shows up, along with Inspector Baynes of the Surrey Constabulary.
-They wish a statement from Eccles about the murder near Esher last night.
-A note in the dead man's pocket indicates that Eccles said that he would be at the victim's house that night.
+They wish a statement from Eccles about the murder of Aloysius Garcia near Esher the previous night.

-Eccles is shocked to hear of Aloysius Garcia being beaten to death.
-Yes, he spent the night at Wisteria Lodge, Garcia's rented house, but when he woke up in the morning, he found that Garcia and his servants had all disappeared.
-He was alone in an empty house.
-He last remembers seeing Garcia at about one o'clock in the morning when he came to Eccles's room to ask if he had rung.
+Eccles explains that he spent the night at Wisteria Lodge, Garcia's rented house, but when he woke up in the morning, he found that Garcia and his servants had all disappeared, leaving him alone in the house.
+Eccles mentions that a note, delivered during dinner the previous evening, had caused great consternation to Garcia and may have had some connection with the household's disappearance.